Anthony-Minecraft/computer-minatar/README.md

 Note that for HTTP-POST, it will automatically send all the user data in a json post package, so the GET data is not used.
 However, for the current state, you cannot forget to add the FORMS data for HTTP-POST.

+# Running the File

+To run the file, there are two arguments that need to be passed, else an error will occure.
+The first set of option tells the program what Internet Protocall will be used.
+It can be set to `TCP`, `HTTP-GET`, or `HTTP-POST`.
+The second option is weather you are sending the login or logout command, by passing in `login` or `logout`.
+Example usage: `python main.py TCP login`.